AndyThePilot/Katacoda/AndyDynaTrace/step1.md

 https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com<pre>
 </pre>

-The last URL is leading to a custom php server image with embedded php code highly consuming CPU.
+The last URL is based on a  to a custom http server image  with embedded php code highly consuming the CPU, we gonna use it alter one.